BoxcarsAI/boxcars/README.md

 - GoogleSearch: uses the SERP API to do seaches
 - Calculator: uses an Engine to generate ruby code to do math
 - SQL: given an ActiveRecord connection, it will generate and run sql statments from a prompt.
+- ActiveRecord: given an ActiveRecord connection, it will generate and run ActiveRecord statements from a prompt.

 ### Run a list of Boxcars
 ```ruby